 How is the diagnosis made?

 The diagnosis of cellulitis is based on the clinical features.
 If any pustules, crusts or erosions are present, a swab should be taken for culture.
 A complete blood count is likely to show leukocytosis (raised white cell count).
+Elevated C-reactive protein is usual.
 Blood cultures may be of use if a patient has a high fever or is otherwise very unwell.

-Occasionally further investigations are required to rule out other possible diagnoses such as deep vein thrombosis of the leg, radiation damage following radiotherapy, or inflammatory breast cancer.
+Occasionally further investigations are required to rule out other possible diagnoses such as deep vein thrombosis of the leg, radiation damage following radiotherapy, or inflammatory breast cancer (carcinoma erysipeloides).